ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/append-ts-data.markdown

 Here, we pass an IEnumerable with three values to `TimeSeriesFor.Append`.
 The three values will be appended at the same timestamp.
 {CODE timeseries_region_Append-With-IEnumerable@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}

-{PANEL: Appending Time-Series Entries Using `TimeSeriesBatchOperation`}

-Append time-series entries using the `TimeSeriesBatchOperation` operation.
-It has an advantage over `session.Append`, in that it allows you to bundle a series of Append actions in a list and execute tham all in a single call.

-Learn how to use `TimeSeriesBatchOperation` [in the article dedicated to time-series operations](../../../document-extensions/timeseries/client-api/time-series-operations#use--to-append).

-{PANEL/}